How to Apply the NIST Cybersecurity Framework in ICS

 - In industrial environments, this likely means getting an operational process back online.
 To do this quickly, you need a backup of your last known secure asset configurations to understand where you need to get back to.
 A good way to test both your response and recovery plans is to conduct a penetration test and/or red team exercises to improve training for defensive practitioners and inspect current performance levels.

-We know our customers are always striving to improve their maturity within the NIST Cybersecurity Framework, which is why we released built-in reporting features for the framework in our ASM platform.
-Our users can now automate executive-level reporting using the complete and accurate OT asset data from their ASM to demonstrate cyber risk reduction efforts for their ICS environments and benchmark their progress towards NIST CSF maturity.
+We know our customers are always striving to improve their maturity within the NIST Cybersecurity Framework, which is why we released built-in reporting features for the framework in our platform.
+Our users can now automate executive-level reporting using the complete and accurate OT asset data from Industrial Defender to demonstrate cyber risk reduction efforts for their ICS environments and benchmark their progress towards NIST CSF maturity.

 For a glimpse into 40+ report samples from our built-in NIST CSF library, download our NIST Cybersecurity Framework report book.